Yirmeyahuu/Car-Management-System/README.md

-# Django Cars Inventory CRUD
+# Django Cars Inventory CRUD 🚗

 A Django web application for managing a car inventory with full CRUD (Create, Read, Update, Delete) functionality, CSV import, and search features.

+## 🚦 How the System Works

+This application provides a complete workflow for managing a car inventory.
+Here’s an overview of its main functions and how users typically interact with the system:

+### 🛠️ Main Functions
+- ➕ **Add Car**: Create new car records with name, price, and quantity.
+- 📋 **View Inventory**: List all cars in the inventory, with options to search and filter by name.
+- ✏️ **Update Car**: Edit details of existing cars.
+- 🗑️ **Delete/Archive Car**: Remove cars from the active inventory (archived cars can be restored).
+- ♻️ **Restore Car**: Bring back previously archived cars to the active inventory.
+- 📥 **Import CSV**: Bulk add or update cars by uploading a CSV file.
+Existing cars (matched by name) are updated; new ones are added.
+- 🔍 **Search**: Quickly find cars by typing part or all of the car name in the search bar.

+### 📝 Typical User Steps
+1. 🏠 **Access the Inventory**: Go to the main inventory page to see all cars.
+2. ➕ **Add a Car**: Click the “Add Car” button and fill in the form.
+3. ✏️/🗑️ **Edit or Delete**: Use the action buttons next to each car to update or archive them.
+4. ♻️ **Restore Archived Cars**: Visit the archive page to restore any deleted cars.
+5. 📥 **Import Data**: Use the “Import CSV” feature to upload a list of cars for bulk management.
+6. 🔍 **Search**: Use the search bar to filter cars by name instantly.

+All actions are performed through a responsive Bootstrap UI, making the system easy to use on both desktop and mobile devices.

-## Features
+## ✨ Features
-- Add, view, update, and delete car records
+- ➕ Add, view, update, and delete car records
-- Archive and restore deleted cars
+- ♻️ Archive and restore deleted cars
-- Import cars from a CSV file (add new or update existing by name)
+- 📥 Import cars from a CSV file (add new or update existing by name)
-- Search car models by name
+- 🔍 Search car models by name
-- Responsive Bootstrap UI
+- 📱 Responsive Bootstrap UI

-## Requirements
+## ⚙️ Requirements
-- Python 3.8+
+- 🐍 Python 3.8+
-- Django 4.x or 5.x
+- 🌐 Django 4.x or 5.x
-- MySQL (or compatible database)
+- 🛢️ MySQL (or compatible database)

-## Setup Instructions
+## 🚀 Setup Instructions

 1. **Clone the repository:**
    ```bash